 The application for Biden’s student loan forgiveness will open in early October 2022.
 Even if the Department of Education has your information, don’t expect the cancellation to be automatic.

 Fill out the form as early as possible to increase the likelihood you receive loan forgiveness before payments start again next January.
+While you are there, sign up for the Department of Education subscription page so you can get up-to-date info.

 Budget for payments to start in 2023